| |

 Milk, mayonnaise, green onions, and garlic layered in a glass jar.

 This is just a standard “pint” size mason jar.
-Place the lid on the jar and shake to combine, or whisk ingredients together in a bowl.
+Place the lid on top of the jar and shake to combine, or whisk ingredients together in a bowl.

 Shaken Ranch Dressing in a glass jar.